onnx/models/vision/classification/resnet/README.md

 We used MXNet as framework with gluon APIs to perform validation.
 Use the notebook [imagenet_validation](../imagenet_validation.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook.

 ## Quantization
 ResNet50_int8 is obtained by quantizing ResNet50_fp32 model.
-We use [Intel® Low Precision Optimization Tool (LPOT)](https://github.com/intel/lpot) with onnxruntime backend to perform quantization.
-View the [instructions](https://github.com/intel/lpot/tree/master/examples/onnxrt/onnx_model_zoo/resnet50/README.md) to understand how to use LPOT for quantization.
+We use [Intel® Neural Compressor](https://github.com/intel/neural-compressor) with onnxruntime backend to perform quantization.
+View the [instructions](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/onnx_model_zoo/resnet50/README.md) to understand how to use Intel® Neural Compressor for quantization.

 ### Environment
 onnx: 1.7.0